 We have a global whistleblowing programme, Speak Up, which is managed by an independent company, so that our employees, suppliers and others can raise, in confidence, any concerns they may have about how we conduct our business, or if they are witness to, or subjected to, any abuse of human rights.Each case is investigated and followed up by an assigned case manager.
-The CR Committee, Audit Committee and Executive Board receive regular updates on the nature of the reports and agree specific actions, including assessment and changes as required, reporting back to the Board.
+The CR Committee, Audit Committee and Executive Committee receive regular updates on the nature of the reports and agree specific actions, including assessment and changes as required, reporting back to the Board.
 The content of the Speak Up reports are analysed to ensure we focus on and direct resources to potential areas of vulnerability.
-In 2017-2018, we received 4,351 reports (2016-2017: 3,697).
+In 2018-2019, we received 3,736 reports (2017-2018: 4,351).

 The charts below relate to the financial year ended 30 September 2018.